brucethemoose/Minecraft-Java-Arguments/README.md

 <br/>

-### ZGC
+### Proactive ZGC

-ZGC is great for high memory/high core count servers.
+Proactive ZGC is great for high memory/high core count servers.
 It has no server throughput hit I can measure, and absolutely does not stutter.
 However, it requires more RAM and more cores than other garbage collectors.
 Enable it with
 ```
 -XX:+UseZGC -XX:AllocatePrefetchStyle=1 -XX:-ZProactive
 ```